|

 Street level, the minimalist Diva lobby entrance has the inviting feeling of a mausoleum.

 Crossing the street at Geary and Mason, looking west, I walk less than a half of a block to my favorite restaurant.
 (The Sushi Boat - not visible here.)
+(The glowing neon sign of the pizza shop that I frequent is barley visible on the right side of the image.)

 I patronize the Sushi Boat restaurant about every other night.